sinhashubh/datatable-examples/README.md

 # datatable-examples
 Using DataTables plug-in for jQuery https://datatables.net

-Join the disucssion chatroom for this project on [Webchat Channel](https://webchat.freenode.net/) : askDT

 We're doing this mainly because we needed below functionalities for many pages and wanted it to be dynamic so we'll only have to change serverside.

 Having functionalities such as :